Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 Tax Exemptions for Singapore-Registered Ships

-Your shipping enterprise operating Singapore registered ships enjoys tax exemption on income derived from the operation of Singapore ships outside the limits of the port of Singapore:
+An shipping enterprise operating Singapore registered ships enjoys tax exemption on the following income derived from the operation of Singapore ships outside the limits of the port of Singapore:

 1. The carriage of passengers, mails, livestock or goods;